WD-Leong/NLP-Transformer/NLP-BERT/readme.md

 ```
 python yelp_reviews_tf_ver2_bert.py
 ```
 to train the BERT polarity classifier.

 Please note that this implementation trains the model from scratch using the labelled data and no fine-tuning or transfer learning is performed.
+In addition, word tokens were used in this implementation and the model using sub-word tokenization is still work-in-progress.

 ## Training and Validation Progress of the Emotion Classification Model
 The plots below show the training and validation progress of the model.